How to Store Suits Properly For the Off-Season

 Wardrobes are usually built to satisfy these conditions but if you run out of space, make sure to choose somewhere suitable to store the excess clothing.
 This rules out the boiler room, the garage and the bathroom, just to be clear.

-Keep the critters out
+Keep the Critters Out

 Cleaning your clothes is a good first step towards repelling pests but it’s unfortunately not enough to get the job done completely.
 To keep your wardrobe safe from infestation, you also need to make it difficult for those fabric-feasting nuisances to get near your suits.